Remogliflozin

 Disease/Condition Glossary

 Diabetes mellitus: It is also known as adult-onset diabetes, a metabolic disease that causes high blood sugar levels.
-It occurs when the insulin (a hormone produced by the beta cells of the pancreas) is resistant in breaking the glucose to produce energy (insulin resistance) or the pancreas (an organ behind the stomach) produce little or no insulin at all.
+It occurs when the insulin (a hormone produced by the beta cells of the pancreas) is resistant in breaking the glucose to produce energy (insulin resistance), or the pancreas (an organ behind the stomach) produces little or no insulin at all.
 This disease mainly occurs in people aged above 40 years but can also occur in childhood based on the risk factors.
 The treatment includes oral glucose-lowering medicines and insulin shots.

 FAQs

-REMOGLIFLOZIN contains an antidiabetic medicine, Remogliflozin.
+Remogliflozin contains an antidiabetic medicine, Remogliflozin.
 It lowers the blood sugar levels in type 2 diabetes mellitus by eliminating excess sugars through urine and thus helps in glycaemic control in diabetic patients.

-REMOGLIFLOZIN may cause low blood sugar levels (hypoglycaemia) and can make you hungry, dizzy, irritable, confused, anxious, or shaky.
-Hence, it is advised to take REMOGLIFLOZIN with a meal.
+Remogliflozin may cause low blood sugar levels (hypoglycaemia) and can make you hungry, dizzy, irritable, confused, anxious, or shaky.
+Hence, it is advised to take Remogliflozin with a meal.
 To immediately treat hypoglycaemia, it is advised to eat or drink fast-acting sugar sources like fruit juices, hard candy, raisins, or non-diet soda.

-REMOGLIFLOZIN should be taken with other anti-diabetic medicines only if advised by the doctor.
-Your doctor may advise REMOGLIFLOZIN with or without other medications to control your blood sugar levels.
-However, it is advised to maintain a proper diet and exercise to achieve the controlled blood sugar levels while using REMOGLIFLOZIN with or without other antidiabetic drugs.
+Remogliflozin should be taken with other anti-diabetic medicines only if advised by the doctor.
+Your doctor may advise Remogliflozin with or without other medications to control your blood sugar levels.
+However, it is advised to maintain a proper diet and exercise to achieve the controlled blood sugar levels while using Remogliflozin with or without other antidiabetic drugs.

-REMOGLIFLOZIN should be used with caution in heart, kidney or liver diseases, breathing problems (asthma, obstructive lung disease), blood disorders (anaemia, vitamin B12 deficiency), dehydration, alcohol use, low blood pressure, pancreas problems/surgery, and yeast infection of genitals.
+Remogliflozin should be used with caution in heart, kidney or liver diseases, breathing problems (asthma, obstructive lung disease), blood disorders (anaemia, vitamin B12 deficiency), dehydration, alcohol use, low blood pressure, pancreas problems/surgery, and yeast infection of genitals.
 Inform your doctor in advance if you have any other medical concerns.

 Take the missed dose as soon as possible.
 However, if it is time for the next dose, skip the missed dose and go back to your regular dosing schedule.
 Do not double the dose.